sagardesd/Cpp-ebook/mds/optional_c++17.md

 ```

 C++ catches type errors at compile time, preventing the program from running with invalid code.

-More specifically: **Type Safety is the extent to which a function signature guarantees the behavior of a function.**
+Let's rephrase with funtion context: **Type Safety is the extent to which a function signature guarantees the behavior of a function.**

 ## Lets understand the problem with an example